sarkershantonu/Automation-Getting-Started/junitbenchmark/README.md

 you can use this to to test before actual tests for performance.
 This will help you to know how system behaves when they are intregrated .
    Some time it is very useful to run with manual tests in QA environment.
     A number of parallel request is going on while a manual tester is testing aplication UI behavior.

+3. Mission critical/Business critical data concurrency tests can be easily done by this.
+Example, business transaction data concurrency testing for a banking or financial domain.
+This can validate data intregrity when concurrent requests are in place in the system.
+(Synchronization, locks etc)